 Like rides, you’ll be able to watch some of the same shows on both coasts.
 Fantasmic, Turtle Talk with Crush, and It’s Tough to be a Bug are all bi-coastal.

-Walt Disney World: Only this park can claim Mickey’s PhilharMagic, Monsters, Inc. Laugh Floor, Beauty and the Beast – Live on Stage, and Finding Nemo – The Musical as some of its own.
+Walt Disney World: Only this resort can claim Mickey’s PhilharMagic, Monsters, Inc. Laugh Floor, Beauty and the Beast – Live on Stage, and Finding Nemo – The Musical as some of its own.

 Activities outside the parks